Find current openings below.

+Ideal candidates for faculty and staff positions at Wheeler are people with a sense of humor, warmth, and humility.
+They are excellent communicators, with empathy for others and an ability to listen.
+They have a desire to learn from colleagues.
+They are ambitious and hard-working, often going over and above to support and challenge students.
 They believe that diverse perspectives are important to a thriving democracy and a truly excellent education and that all voices should be heard and valued in the classroom.
-When developing curriculum and programming, our faculty and staff members are restless, striving each year to stretch and grow, to implement new ideas that improve the Wheeler experience for students and our overall community.
+When developing curriculum and programming, our faculty and staff members are restless, striving each year to stretch and grow.
+They implement new ideas that improve the Wheeler experience for students and our overall community.
 More than anything, our faculty and staff members love to spend their days with young people and enjoy all that the Wheeler community — creative, energetic, dynamic, and diverse — has to offer.

 In Fall 2018, the Board of Trustees approved a new school mission statement drawn from the precept of our school founder Mary Colman Wheeler.
 At the same time, a Strategic Design for 2023 was also announced based on 18 months of careful thought, planning and dreaming for our future.
-We welcome you to learn more and to consider the Wheeler Mission: to "Learn Our Powers and Be Answerable For Their Use.
+We welcome you toand to consider the Wheeler Mission: to Learn Our Powers and Be Answerable For Their Use.

 The benefits of working in a healthy, dynamic community in the heart of a creative and beautiful city are many.
 (Here’s a recent article about Providence from.)
 Natural beauty, diversity, good food, and the arts enrich our daily experience and make Rhode Island a wonderful place to live and work.
-At Wheeler, we also offer a comprehensive benefits package, including comprehensive medical and prescription drug plans, Health Reimbursement Account (HRA), Dental, Flexible Spending Accounts (FSA), 403(b) Retirement Plan, Vision, Life and AD&D, Voluntary Life Insurance, Short Term Disability, Long Term Disability Insurance, Wellness and Work-Life Programs, and Benefits Concierge services.
+At Wheeler, we also offer a comprehensive employee benefits package, including comprehensive medical and prescription drug plans, Health Reimbursement Account (HRA), Dental, Flexible Spending Accounts (FSA), 403(b) Retirement Plan, Vision, Life and AD&D, Voluntary Life Insurance, Short Term Disability, Long Term Disability Insurance, Wellness and Work-Life Programs, and Benefits Concierge services.

 Wheeler draws its students from around the State, as well as southeastern Massachusetts and parts of Connecticut.
 At least 43% of Wheeler students live in the Greater Providence area of Pawtucket, Central Falls, Providence, East Providence, and North Providence.

-Additionally, we are committed to a policy of nondiscrimination and equal opportunity for all employees and qualified applicants without regard to race, color, religion, sex, sexual orientation, gender identity or expression, age, national origin or disability, and any other category protected by federal, state or local law.
+We are committed to a policy of nondiscrimination and equal opportunity for all employees and qualified applicants without regard to race, color, religion, sex, sexual orientation, gender identity or expression, age, national origin or disability, and any other category protected by federal, state or local law.